anfelo/algos/sorting/merge_sort/README.md

 # MergeSort

 MergeSort is solved commonly using recursion.
-It uses a helper function 'merge' that takes 2 sorted arrays and merge them into 1 sorted array
+It uses a helper function 'merge' that takes 2 **sorted** arrays and merge them into 1 sorted array

+Runtime complexity: O(n*log(n))

 ## Pseudocode